HL7/case-reporting/input/pagecontent/electronic_reporting_and_surveillance_distribution_ersd_transaction_and_profiles.md

 Triggering value sets and metadata can be used for EHR implementations whether they are FHIR-based or not.

+The ComputableValueSet profile describes the requirements for computable representation of value set membership criteria, ensuring that value sets using this profile selectively support only one technique for defining the content of expansions.

+The ExecutableValueSet profile provides support for including a persisted point-in-time expansion that SHALL conform to the chosen compositional style for the value set.
+The included point-in-time expansion can then be used by FHIR implementations that do not have a FHIR terminology service capable of evaluating the value set in real-time with an $expand operation.
+It also provides all the concepts needed in the expansion so that a complete code system resource is not required.

 The Create eICR action involves the marshaling of FHIR resources needed to create the eICR profile included in this standard and the Route and Send eICR action involves the transmission of the eICR to either the APHL AIMS Platform, a Public Health Agency (PHA), or a Health information Exchange or Health Data Network on the way to a PHA.

 The [FHIR Subscription service](Subscription_Service.html) (also see Subscription examples on the <a href="other.html">examples page</a>) supports public health needs for the routine and emergent distribution of the eRSD.
 The Subscription does not require FHIR implementation on the receiving (EHR) end of the transaction, but can provide XML or JSON formats via RESTful query or proactive notification channels.